Ebola Fact Sheet

 Who is at risk for Ebola disease?

 The risk of catching Ebola in the general public is extremely low.
-There has not been any transmission of Ebola in the United States.

 Health care providers or family members caring for Ebola patients are at highest risk because they may come into contact with blood or body fluids.

 - There is no medication that cures Ebola and no vaccine to prevent it.

 - Treatment for Ebola disease is supportive, meaning providing fluids, maintaining blood pressure, replacing lost blood.

 - Seeking health care as soon as symptoms appear increases the chances of surviving.
 It also prevents other people from getting infected because they will not come into contact with blood and body fluids of infected people.

 How do you prevent Ebola disease?

 - Avoid contact with blood and body fluids of those who are ill.